 At the time appointed through the HTTP interface, two meters of fully programmable LEDs will cheerfully augment the growing dawn light with a color of your choice.
-It even sports a snooze button!
+It even sports a virtual snooze button!

 This little bar of joy is even useful in the evening, when it will take a temperature and brightness of your choosing, convert it into an LED color, lighten up the room, and slowly, peacefully fade to black.
 It can even stay on for a selectable number of minutes before fading over a selectable number of minutes.